voyagersearch/quickstart-java/docs/extractors.md

 For a simple first example, we extend <code>HttpEnabledExtractor</code> to create [SimpleTextExtractor.java].
 This class simply reads the input stream and puts the contents of in a `text` property.

-The behavior is exercised in [SimpleTextExtractorTest.java]
+The basic behavior is tested in [SimpleTextExtractorTest.java]

 Register ExtractorFactory